Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 An axial-flow compressor is a high-speed and very large-volume compressor that works, as you may have already guessed, by the flow entering the compressor in the axial direction.
 They are a form of dynamic compressor that contains rotary and stationary components through which the air flows and then becomes compressed.

-This page will serve as an overview of axial flow air compressors, providing you with all the relevant information to help better understand them!
+This page will serve as an overview of axial flow air compressors, providing you with all the relevant information to help you better understand them!

 Table of Contents

-- What are Axial Flow Compressors?
+- What Are Axial Flow Compressors?

-- How does an Axial Compressor Work?
+- How Does an Axial Compressor Work?